 It’s important not to get frustrated when searching for new coins to invest in as nowadays there are cryptocurrency exchanges with a lot of coins.

-There are literally tens of thousands of coins out on the market and it might seem very difficult to pick just a couple.
+There are tens of thousands of coins out on the market and it might seem very difficult to pick just a couple.

 Here are some guidelines: